GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 # oxd 3.1.1 Documentation

+## Introduction
 oxd is a middleware service that simplifies and standardizes the process of integrating **server-side web applications** with a standard OpenID Connect Provider (OP) like the [Gluu Server](https://gluu.org/gluu-server).

-!!!
-Note
 If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.

+## License & Billing
+oxd is commercial software licensed by Gluu.
+The billing model is $0.33 per application per day (or roughly $10 per month per application).

+To complete the oxd-server setup you will need a valid license.
+Get your license and a $50 credit on the [oxd website](https://oxd.gluu.org).

 ## Overview